What is Artificial Sweetener (Sweetening Agents)?

-Artificial sweetener is one of the most attractive substitutes to sugar as it does not add many calories in our diet.
-It can be used directly in the processed food as in puddings, dairy products, candy, soft drinks, baked goods, jams and many other foods and beverages.
+Artificial sweetener is one of the most attractive substitutes for sugar as it does not add many calories to our diet.
+It can be used directly in processed food such as puddings, dairy products, candy, soft drinks, baked goods, jams and many other foods and beverages.
 It can also be used after mixing it with starch-based sweeteners.

 For a sweetening agent to work properly, a sweetener should be soluble in water and it should readily bind with a receptor molecule present on the surface of the tongue.
 The receptor is actually connected with a G- protein and when the sweetener binds with the receptor, the G- protein starts dissociating which in turn activates a nearby enzyme and triggers a sequence of events in which the signals are transmitted to and are interpreted by the brain.
 The interaction between the receptor and sweetener accounts for the sweetness of an artificial sweetening agent.